objcio/articles/2014-08-02-testing-bad-practices.md

-Sure, you could say those are true, but I want to give another perspective to all those reasons—a unified perspective if you will:
+Sure, you could say those are true, but I want to give another perspective to all those reasons -- a unified perspective if you will:

 > The only reason automated tests are valuable is to allow us to modify our own code later on.